-Canada Lands and Public Services and Procurement Canada (PSPC) are working together to find innovative ways to address underused federal sites such as the Confederation Heights campus.
+Canada Lands and Public Services and Procurement Canada (PSPC) are working together to find innovative ways to address underutilizedfederal sites such as the Confederation Heights campus.

-The campus is approximately 160 acres/65 hectares and located roughly five kilometres south of Ottawa’s downtown core and 4.5 kilometres north of the city’s international airport.
+The campus is approximately 188 hectares (465 acres) and located roughly five kilometres south of Ottawa’s downtown core and located roughly five kilometres north of the City’s international airport.

-Canada Lands and PSPC are preparing a master plan to guide the development of the campus into a sustainable, transit-oriented, urban mixed-use community that will also serve as a federal employment hub over the next 25 years.
-The plan is being developed through engagement with a wide range of stakeholders including Indigenous communities, the National Capital Commission, federal government departments and agencies (Health Canada and Canada Post), the City of Ottawa and residents.
+Canada Lands and PSPC launched a public engagement platform on November 8, 2021, to prepare a master plan for the property.
+The plan will guide the development of the campus into a sustainable, transit-oriented, urban mixed-use community that will also serve as a federal employment hub over the next 25 years.
+The plan is being developed through engagement with Indigenous Communities and a wide range of stakeholders including the National Capital Commission, federal government departments and agencies (Health Canada and Canada Post), the City of Ottawa and residents.